 Find yourself a high-quality, manual push mower with good, sharp blades.
 Then, mow in rows, just like you would use a gas-powered or electric lawnmower.
 You’ll burn twice as many calories with a push mower, and it’s also better for your lawn.
 Because push mowers cut your grass in a scissor-like fashion, instead of tearing the blades of grass as gas-powered units will do, your yard will be the best looking on the block.
 Your chest, shoulders, glutes and calves will also be looking good.

 Use a Wheelbarrow

 Overall, gardening is a fantastic way to get moving and stay in shape.
-The chores we do in the yard help increase our overall range of motion, make our joints stronger, improve balance and give us greater flexibility.
-We have the opportunity to strengthen our core, tighten up the backside and burn loads of calories while we maintain a garden.
+The chores people do in the yard help increase their overall range of motion, make their joints stronger, improve balance and give them greater flexibility.
+You have the opportunity to strengthen your core, tighten up the backside and burn loads of calories while we maintain a garden.
 It’s one of the most practical forms of exercise in the world and one that is available to most of us.

 Aside from the physical benefits, if you’re out in the garden, planting and tending to vegetables four times a week, chances are you’ll end up with a bountiful harvest pretty soon.
 Fresh berries, cucumbers, green onions and sugar snap peas will be bursting forth for you to enjoy.

 So, this year, consider picking up a pair of gardening gloves and taking on the backyard.
 You’ll get some great exercise and, hopefully a table full of delicious produce.
 After all, you can’t get a beautiful harvest of tomatoes after six weeks on the stationary bike at the gym.

 If you want to learn the secrets of foods that will help you turn back the hands of time and restore your natural vitality and slimmer body, then click here to check out the Best Foods that Rapidly Slim & Heal In 7 Days program.